Ceran St. Vrain: Mexican–American War and Taos Revolt

 During the Taos Revolt, Ceran St. Vrain organized a volunteer force to support the U.S. re-taking of Taos, during the Mexican–American War.
 Joining more than 300 U.S. troops in Santa Fe, St. Vrain's 65 men set off for Taos.
 Along the way, they forced the retreat of some 1,500 Mexican and Indian rebels, who took refuge in a thick-walled adobe church in Taos Pueblo.

 During the Siege of Pueblo de Taos, Ceran St. Vrain's "Emergency Brigade" positioned themselves between the church and the mountains.
 They cut off rebel forces attempting to escape the federal troops' artillery fire and frontal assault.
-The mounted volunteers reportedly raided the rebels and killed a total of 51 Mexicans and Taos Indians in the fierce, close-quarter fighting that followed.
+The mounted volunteers reportedly raided the rebels and killed a total of 51 Mexicans and Taos Indians in the fierce, close-quarters fighting that followed.
 St. Vrain's life was saved by one of his volunteers, a New Mexican named Manuel Chaves.

 Ceran St. Vrain acted as the translator in the following military trial of numerous captives taken at Taos.
 Fifteen men were convicted of treason and sentenced to death.
 They were executed in April 1847.

-Grist mill and newspaper
+Gristmill and newspaper

-In 1855, Ceran St. Vrain settled in Mora County, where he built a flour mill, St. Vrain's Mill.
+In 1855, Ceran St. Vrain settled in Mora County, where he built a flour mill known as St. Vrain's Mill.
 He supplied flour to Fort Union in Mora Valley, north of Las Vegas, New Mexico, and to Fort Garland in southwestern Colorado.
-He also began publishing one of Northern New Mexico's first English-language newspapers, the Santa Fe Gazette.
+He also began publishing one of northern New Mexico's first English-language newspapers, the Santa Fe Gazette.

 Personal life

-Ceran St. Vrain had at least 6 children; historians disagree on whether Ceran was legally married to all the mothers of his children.
-He may have taken "country wives" among indigenous women in New Mexico; this was typical of many fur traders.
+Ceran St. Vrain had at least six children; historians disagree on whether Ceran was legally married to all the mothers of his children.
+He may have taken "country wives" among indigenous women in New Mexico, which was typical of many fur traders at the time.

 On October 28, 1870, Ceran St. Vrain died at the home of his son Vincente in Mora.
 More than 2,000 people attended his funeral, which included the U.S. Army garrison from Fort Union.
 St. Vrain was buried in what is now named St. Vrain Cemetery in Mora.

 Namesakes

-St. Vrain Canyon, near Lyons, Colorado, and St. Vrain Creek, which flows through into the South Platte River, and St. Vrain School district in Colorado are named after him.
-A street in central Colorado Springs, Colorado, St. Vrain St., is also named after him.
+St. Vrain Canyon, near Lyons, Colorado, St. Vrain Creek, which flows into the South Platte River, and St. Vrain School District in Colorado are named after him.
+St. Vrain Street in central Colorado Springs is also named after him.
+St. Vrain Cemetery, near Avondale, Colorado, is located just west of the Huerfano River near where pioneer scout Charles Autobees (also spelled Autobee) settled, and has been a final resting place for area residents since the 19th century.